Lessons From A Jiu Jitsu 24 Hour Event

-/I have just completed a 24 hour Grapple-A-Thon, which is 24 hours of continuous Brazilian Jiu Jitsu (BJJ) and I want to share the lessons that I have learnt from this experience.
+I have just completed a 24 hour event called a Grapple-A-Thon, which is 24 hours of continuous Brazilian Jiu Jitsu classes and I want to share the lessons that I have learnt from this experience.

-Grapple-A-Thon specifics: An annual charity fundraiser event by Renegade MMA (Kensington).
+Grapple-A-Thon 24 hour event specifics: An annual charity fundraiser by Renegade MMA (Kensington).

-Over the 24 hours, there were 15 one hour long lessons, each consisting of 15 minutes of instruction, 30 minutes of drilling and 15 minutes of positional grappling.
+Over the 24 hour event, there were lots and lots of jiu jitsu classes: 15 one hour long lessons, each consisting of 15 minutes of instruction, 30 minutes of drilling and 15 minutes of positional grappling.
 The remaining time was an open mat for free training.
 With eating and toilet breaks accounted for, this equates to approximately 3.75 hours of instruction, 7.5 hours of drilling, and 11.5 hours of rolling, with 30 minutes of yoga stretching at the end!

-I had the pleasure of receiving instruction from some very high level practitioners, as well as the privilege of rolling with literally hundreds of people of all ranks, ages, weights and styles.
+I had the pleasure of receiving instruction in these jiu jitsu classes from some very high level practitioners, as well as the privilege of rolling with literally hundreds of people of all ranks, ages, weights and styles.
+I committed myself to attending for the whole 24 hour event, as I wanted to challenge myself, but I just want to say this was absolutely optional and many people popped in for whichever part of it they could make it to.

 Suffice to say I learnt a lot!